 Mary Deane Sorcinelli

-Under Mary Deaneâ€™s leadership, the CTFD is the proud recipient of The Professional and Organizational Development (POD) Network in Higher Education's 2011 Robert J. Menges Award for Outstanding Research in Educational Development.
-The Center also was cited as a Model Faculty Development Program in the U.S. and Canada (2006), and was awarded two Innovation Awards from the POD Network for work on faculty mentoring and diversity (2007, 2002), and a 2000 national Hesburgh Award for Faculty Development to Enhance Undergraduate Teaching and Learning.
+Under Mary Deane‚Äôs leadership, the CTFD was the proud recipient of The Professional and Organizational Development (POD) Network in Higher Education's 2011 Robert J. Menges Award for Outstanding Research in Educational Development.
+The Center also was cited as a Model Faculty Development Program in the U.S. and Canada (2006), was awarded three Innovation Awards from the POD Network for work on faculty scholarly writing, mentoring, and diversity (2013, 2007, 2002), and a 2000 national Hesburgh Award for Faculty Development to Enhance Undergraduate Teaching and Learning.

-Mary Deane has provided faculty development teaching and consultations in in international settings that include Canada, China, Egypt, England, Germany, Greece, Ireland, Puerto Rico, Saudi Arabia and Taiwan.
+Mary Deane has provided faculty development teaching and consultations in international settings that include Canada, China, Egypt, England, Germany, Greece, Ireland, Puerto Rico, Saudi Arabia and Taiwan.
 She visited the American University in Cairo, Egypt as a Distinguished Visiting Professor, and was awarded a Whiting Foundation Fellowship to the National University of Ireland Galway.

 Mary Deane holds an M.A. in English Literature from Mount Holyoke College and an Ed.D. in Educational Policy from UMass Amherst.
 She was awarded the University‚Äôs 2013 Distinguished Alumni Award for translating her UMass Amherst experience into distinguished achievement in the professional realm.
 She also was awarded the 2014 Lifetime Achievement Award, ACE Massachusetts Network for Women Leaders in Higher Education, presented to a woman leader who has demonstrated significant leadership and promotion of women in the field of higher education.